Mik-pe/Rust_GL_Stuff/README.md

 - Implement towards gfx-rs
 - The current goal is oriented towards a particle system
   - The goal itself is not the particle system, but rather I use the particle system as an excuse of learning the language.

+Since this became a log of the project anyways, some more changes have happened:
+- Implement vulkan with ash
+- More of a focus on scene loading with assets.
+- Try to work towards an engine-esque type of code, with an application as a wrapping layer of a "scene"